 - FILL: 3 oz. of 800 Fill power Q Shield water-resistant down

 This jacket packs down super small and has a quality hood and pockets.
-The shell is made from a 7 denier fabric which helps provide the jacket some strength but also helps maintain the low weight and the water resistant down makes it a top contender.
+The shell is made from a 7 denier fabric which helps provide the jacket some strength but also helps maintain the low weight and the water resistant down makes it a top contender even in wet conditions.

 Incredibly Warm – People report easily going into 4 season weather without feeling the cold